Node.js implementation for the OAuth2-based authentification process of the o2r web api.

 You must provide the required settings as environment variables, either at start time or via the debug configuration of your IDE.

-To start bouncer with the required environment replace the respective settings with the actual values (check your ORCiD page) and execute the following command.
+To start bouncer with the required environment replace the respective settings with the actual values (check your ORCID iD page) and execute the following command.

 DEBUG=* OAUTH_CLIENT_ID=clientid OAUTH_CLIENT_SECRET=secret SLACK_VERIFICATION_TOKEN=token SLACK_BOT_TOKEN=xoxb-token npm start